 Almost all of the attention in the foreign press to environmental problems in China deals with pollution.
 Well, fair enough; pollution isn't at the root of anything, but it is obvious and it is bad and, unlike some other aspects of the environment, it seems to be out of control and getting worse.
 As Tom Lehrer once sang,

 And breathing the air

-So start out with a very general overview of current pollution problems and then read some specifics: an assessment of the health effects of water pollution, by Changhua Wu, et al., Water Pollution and Human Health in China, and surveys of the health effects of indoor and outdoor air pollution.
-Then read Bryan Tilt's The Struggle for Sustainability along with Anna Lora-Wainwright's The Inadequate Life.
+Then there are some readings.
+Start out with a very general overview of current pollution problems and then read some specifics: an assessment of the health effects of water pollution, by Changhua Wu, et al., Water Pollution and Human Health in China, and surveys of the health effects of indoor and outdoor air pollution.
+Then read along with Anna Lora-Wainwright's The Inadequate Life.